zepinglee/citeproc-js/rpc-stuff/README.txt

     Returns a bibliography of the same four items as the second invocation, but with processed inline markup.

+To run the tests with a different style file, copy the style to ./rpc-stuff/src-csl/style.csl, and run the script ./rpc-stuff/tools/config_style.py.
+This generates a JSON-encoded version of the style, that will be loaded to the processor when the client makes its configuration request through the server API.
+Citations and bib entries should be returned as specified in the style.

 If you have questions concerning the remainder of the API (the names API is currently specific to citeproc-js, as it has not yet been agreed and finalized in the CSL group), let me know.
 Happy to